hyperpape/mako/readme.md

 tends to implement less functionality than Java itself (i.e. no autoboxing, and restricted forms of looping).

-Syntactically, Mako is uses prefix notation (operators like `eq` or `plus` come before their arguments), like a lisp, but freely mixes method calls and static methods, according to what I find most natural to write.
+Syntactically, Mako uses prefix notation (operators like `eq` or `plus` come before their arguments), like a lisp, but freely mixes method calls and static methods, according to what I find most natural to write.
+Many language constructs can be created using static methods, or fluent method calls off of the appropriate object (either a `Method` or `CodeElement` or the proper type).

 ### Basic Expressions and Statements